hashicorp/terraform-provider-azurerm/website/docs/r/media_transform.html.markdown

 ---

+A `layer` block within `jpg_image` block supports the following:

+* `height` - (Optional) The height of the output video for this layer.
+The value can be absolute (in pixels) or relative (in percentage).
+For example `50%` means the output video has half as many pixels in height as the input.

+* `label` - (Optional) The alphanumeric label for this layer, which can be used in multiplexing different video and audio layers, or in naming the output file.

+* `quality` - (Optional) The compression quality of the JPEG output.
+Range is from `0` to `100` and the default is `70`.

+* `width` - (Optional) The width of the output video for this layer.
+The value can be absolute (in pixels) or relative (in percentage).
+For example `50%` means the output video has half as many pixels in width as the input.

+---

+A `layer` block within `png_image` block supports the following:

+* `height` - (Optional) The height of the output video for this layer.
+The value can be absolute (in pixels) or relative (in percentage).
+For example `50%` means the output video has half as many pixels in height as the input.

+* `label` - (Optional) The alphanumeric label for this layer, which can be used in multiplexing different video and audio layers, or in naming the output file.

+* `width` - (Optional) The width of the output video for this layer.
+The value can be absolute (in pixels) or relative (in percentage).
+For example `50%` means the output video has half as many pixels in width as the input.

+---

 A `mp4` block supports the following:

 * `filename_pattern` - (Required) The file naming pattern used for the creation of output files.
 The following macros are supported in the file name: `{Basename}` - An expansion macro that will use the name of the input video file.
 If the base name(the file suffix is not included) of the input video file is less than 32 characters long, the base name of input video files will be used.
 If the length of base name of the input video file exceeds 32 characters, the base name is truncated to the first 32 characters in total length. `{Extension}` - The appropriate extension for this format. `{Label}` - The label assigned to the codec/layer. `{Index}` - A unique index for thumbnails.
 Only applicable to thumbnails. `{AudioStream}` - string "Audio" plus audio stream number(start from 1). `{Bitrate}` - The audio/video bitrate in kbps.
 Not applicable to thumbnails. `{Codec}` - The type of the audio/video codec. `{Resolution}` - The video resolution.
 Any unsubstituted macros will be collapsed and removed from the filename.